Avon and Somerset Police: Governance

-The constabulary is overseen by the Avon and Somerset Police and Crime Commissioner, a new elected position which replaced the Avon and Somerset Police Authority in November 2012.
+The force is overseen by the Avon and Somerset Police and Crime Commissioner, an elected position which replaced the Avon and Somerset Police Authority in November 2012.
 The police and crime commissioner is scrutinised by the Avon and Somerset Police and Crime Panel, consisting of elected councillors from the police area.
-The first police and crime commissioner, who was elected on 15 November 2012 and took office on 21 November 2012, is Sue Mountstevens.
+The first police and crime commissioner, who was elected on 15 November 2012 and took office on 21 November 2012, was Sue Mountstevens.
 She had previously been a magistrate and a member of the police authority, and had stood for election as an independent.

-Mountstevens was replaced by Mark Shelford, who was elected in May 2021.
+Mountstevens was succeeded by Mark Shelford in May 2021.
+Then in May 2024, Claire Moody was elected to serve as Avon and Somerset PCC.

 Organisation

-Avon and Somerset headquarters, which it has shared with Avon Fire and Rescue Service since 2017, is located in Portishead in North Somerset, close to the B3124.
-It was chosen as the site for the new HQ when the Bristol Constabulary's Bridewell Headquarters was deemed to be too small to continue serving as the force's HQ.
+Avon and Somerset headquarters, which it has shared with Avon Fire and Rescue Service since 2017, is in Portishead in North Somerset, close to the B3124.
+The site was chosen when the Bristol Constabulary's Bridewell Headquarters was deemed to be too small.
 The Portishead complex cost £31 million to construct and was opened by Queen Elizabeth II on 2 June 1995.

 In 2014, the force moved into three new police and custody centres in Bridgwater, Patchway and Keynsham.
-At that time they announced that a third of its other premises will be closed by 2019.
+At that time it announced that a third of its other premises would be closed by 2019.

-In 2017, Avon and Somerset moved away from geographical based policing model and to a directorate based one.
+In 2017, Avon and Somerset moved away from a geographically based policing model to a directorate based one.
 The current directorates are: